 If you have a child, you probably worry that they spend too much time on mobile devices.
 The Kidslox Parental Controls app helps you manage your child’s screen time and restrict inappropriate media.

 With one easy-to-use app, you can control multiple devices and monitor your child’s activity while they are on their mobile devices.

 The Kidslox Parental Control App lets parents block individual apps, block internet access, and filter web content on iPhones, iPads, iPods, and Android and Amazon devices.

 We used an iPhone 5 and an iPad 2 for our testing.
 The app can be downloaded directly from the app store.
 You’ll need to create an account at their website so make sure you pick a password that you can easily remember and type.
 We used LastPass, our favorite Password Manager app, to generate a random 20-character password and struggled to enter it when we installed the app on both devices.

-If you have already enabled restrictions on your child’s device then you should disable them before you install Kidslox.
-We were initially confused because it was asking for a PIN and we hadn’t created one yet.
+If you have already enabled restrictions on your child’s device, then you should disable them before you install Kidslox.
+We were initially confused because it asked for a PIN, and we hadn’t created one yet.
 But it was actually asking us to unlock the current restrictions before getting started.

 Check out the features available in each plan below.

 |Daily mode changes||5||Unlimited|